 Indeed, if your accountant, your lawyer, your business coach is under the age of 50 and has only ever worked in Australia then they have never helped their clients go through a recession and respond appropriately.

-It’s part of the reason why I moved my business coaching company to the UK during the global financial crisis to better understand and apply what I have learned to business is in that specific situation and indeed, my UK clients average 20% revenue growth going through the second of the double-dip recession.
+It’s part of the reason why I moved my business coaching company to the UK during the global financial crisis to better understand and apply what I have learned to businesses in that specific situation and indeed, my UK clients average 20% revenue growth going through the second of the double-dip recession.
 I’m not saying a recession is imminent as Yogi Berra taught us.

-I’m going to talk about the three most common types of recession and give you an indicator of the lead indicators, then you can keep an eye out for it so that you can prepare and be ready to respond.
+In this video I’m going to talk about the three most common types of recession and give you an indicator of the lead indicators, then you can keep an eye out for it so that you can prepare and be ready to respond.

-The three most common types of recessions are known by these letters which reflect the shape of the economy, or if you prefer, you can look at the share market the way that it progresses into and out of the recessionary environment.
+The three most common types of recessions are known by these letters which reflect the shape of the economy, or if you prefer, you can look at the share market, the way that it progresses into and out of the recessionary environment.

-The most common type of recession is a v-shape.
+The most common type of recession is a W-shape.
 This is a gradual decline, a bottoming that leads to a gradual uplift.
 This is the most common type of recession and what it generally requires for you as a business leader is to be prepared for the investment that you need to keep going, to keep rolling, and we will discuss some of the appropriate strategies in a future episode.

-Less common, and somewhat more scary, is an l-shaped recession.
+Less common, and somewhat more scary, is an L-shaped recession.
 This is a sharp decline that is therefore married with a longer slower period of growth.
 One way to look at this is the 1987 stock market crash which predicated the recessionary environment of the early 90s.
-If you look at Japan, and what known as the Lost Score, the lost 20 years that was a steep l-shaped recession followed by a very slow period of minimal growth.
+If you look at Japan, and what known as the Lost Score, the lost 20 years that was a steep L-shaped recession followed by a very slow period of minimal growth.

-This is one of the reasons why I don’t buy into any of the scare mongering about another GFC because the global financial crisis and the severity of that was built on the fact that we had a w-shaped recession which tend to only happen once, if you’re very unlucky, twice in your entire business career.
-It’s far more likely that the next recession will be a V, possibly an l-shape.
+This is one of the reasons why I don’t buy into any of the scare mongering about another GFC because the Global Financial Crisis and the severity of that was built on the fact that we had a W-shaped recession which tend to only happen once, if you’re very unlucky, twice in your entire business career.
+It’s far more likely that the next recession will be a V, possibly an L-shape.

 How do you foresee a recession coming?
-Well, there’s a few lead indicators but you need to also be aware that every recession is different, and so what causes the next recession, and what triggers you may see coming could vary from what has happened in recessions in the past, but some of the the most common lead indicators, the first of course is that a bust will normally follow a boom.
+Well, there’s a few lead indicators but you need to also be aware that every recession is different, and so what causes the next recession, and what triggers you may see coming could vary from what has happened in recessions in the past, but some of the most common lead indicators, the first of course is that a bust will normally follow a boom.

 How quickly Federal Reserve’s move to raise those interest rates and whether that will even happen before the next downturn is something that I’m interested to see from a psychological perspective but it’s not that the number one indicator that I’m looking at.

-One that is often put out there as a really good indicator is housing sales and there’s a great saying that when America sneezes, the world catches our cold.
-It’s important to understand, whether you’re in Australia South Africa, other countries around Asia-Pacific, that your local market, while relevant, may ultimately get swamped by what happens in the United States of America.
+It’s important to understand, whether you’re in Australia, South Africa, other countries around Asia-Pacific, that your local market, while relevant, may ultimately get swamped by what happens in the United States of America.

-Keep an eye on figures there things like how long it’s taking for housing sales to take place as that elongates as it takes longer to sell a house in the US.
-That’s a predicator of a looming economic downturn.
+Keep an eye on figures there, things like how long it’s taking for housing sales to take place as that elongates, as it takes longer to sell a house in the US, that’s a predicator of a looming economic downturn.

 One of the best indicators that will give you a few months notice is the stock market.
 The stock market will generally decline about six months ahead of the economy in general.
 This kind of makes sense when you think about it.